-"the inferentially relevant constituents of intentional states."17 (1992, 146).
+How should we understand the notion of a concept which figures in the debates about perceptual content?
+In an early defense of nonconceptual content, Tim Crane introduces this question by describing it as "almost self-evident" that there is no possession of concepts without thought, and then asking why thought, conversely, requires the possession of concepts (Crane 1992: 144).
+Why do we need to ascribe concepts to subjects, in addition to ascribing to them intentional states such as beliefs and desires?
+Drawing on a remark by Frege to the effect that we need to ascribe sense and meaning to individual words (as opposed to whole sentences) only when we need to make sense of inferences, he suggests that we understand concepts as "the inferentially relevant constituents of intentional states" (Crane 1992: 146).
 The implication is that concept-possession is tied to the capacity to make inferences, or at least to be in states which are inferentially related to one another.
-A similar connection between concepts and inference is drawn, in another early challenge to conceptualism, by M. G. F. Martin: "much of the utility of talking about concepts arises from the explanations one may give of why a thinker might possess or lack a certain thought or belief despite what else she knows";18 that is, of why a thinker might have or not have beliefs which are inferentially related to other beliefs she has.
+A similar connection between concepts and inference is drawn, in another early challenge to conceptualism, by M. G. F. Martin: "much of the utility of talking about concepts arises from the explanations one may give of why a thinker might possess or lack a certain thought or belief despite what else she knows" (Martin 1992: 746); that is, of why a thinker might have or not have beliefs which are inferentially related to other beliefs she has.
 Richard Heck applies a related idea to the question of what Evans had in mind in claiming that perceptual content differed from belief content in being nonconceptual.
-He interprets what it is for content to be conceptual in terms of Evans's Generality Constraint, according to which, in Heck's words, "no thinker is capable of entertaining a Thought with a particular structure unless she is able to recombine the elements of that structure so as to form other, related Thoughts."19 Concepts, as Heck reads Evans, are the (potentially recombinable) elements of a thought's structure; presumably the same elements to which we appeal in accounting for a thinker's capacity to infer one belief from another.
-The view of concept-possession shared by these opponents of conceptualism is thus consistent with McDowell's view of concept-possession as associated with rationality, even if it is arrived at by a different route.20
+He interprets what it is for content to be conceptual in terms of Evans's Generality Constraint, according to which, in Heck's words, "no thinker is capable of entertaining a Thought with a particular structure unless she is able to recombine the elements of that structure so as to form other, related Thoughts" (Heck 2000: 487).
+Concepts, as Heck reads Evans, are the (potentially recombinable) elements of a thought's structure, presumably the same elements to which we appeal in accounting for a thinker's capacity to infer one belief from another.
+The view of concept-possession shared by these opponents of conceptualism is thus consistent with McDowell's view of concept-possession as associated with rationality, even if it is arrived at by a different route.8

 But I want to question whether this is the appropriate notion of concept for making sense of the debate.
 The idea that concepts are inferentially relevant or recombinable constituents of whole thoughts is Fregean in inspiration, whereas conceptualism about perceptual content derives from Kant.
-Given the Kantian heritage of present-day conceptualism, it would seem that we should be looking to Kant rather than Frege for the relevant notion of a concept.21 And Kant's notion of a concept is very different from
+Given the Kantian heritage of present-day conceptualism, it would seem that we should be looking to Kant rather than Frege for the relevant notion of a concept.
+And Kant's notion of a concept is very different from Frege's.
+He thinks of concepts as contrasted, not with whole propositional contents, but rather with intuitions, where intuitions and concepts are differentiated primarily in that intuitions are singular whereas concepts are general or universal.
+This is especially clear in his writings and lectures on logic.
+In the Jaesche Logic, the notions of intuition and concept are presented as follows: